xarray-contrib/pint-xarray/docs/creation.rst

     In [2]: da = ds.b
        ...: da

-In order to get :py:class:`pint.Quantity` instances, we can use the :py:meth:`Dataset.astropy.quantify` or :py:meth:`DataArray.astropy.quantify` methods:
+In order to get :py:class:`astropy.Quantity` instances, we can use the :py:meth:`Dataset.astropy.quantify` or :py:meth:`DataArray.astropy.quantify` methods:

 .. ipython::